 Hidden Gluten in Sauces & Condiments: 50+ Products Checked

 This post may contain affiliate links.
+As an Amazon Associate, Check Gluten earns from qualifying purchases.
 Please read our disclosure policy.

-Ketchup, mayo, BBQ sauce, salad dressing โ most people never think to check condiments for gluten.
+Ketchup, mayo, BBQ sauce, salad dressing β most people never think to check condiments for gluten.
 Here are 50+ sauces ranked for celiac safety.

 Want to save this recipe?